bwu-dart/bwu_datagrid/README.md

 * Support for editing and creating new rows.
 * Advanced detached & multi-field editors with undo/redo support.
 * Background post-rendering for richer cells
+* Configurable & customizable
+* Grouping, filtering, custom aggregators, and more!
+* “GlobalEditorLock” to manage concurrent edits in cases where multiple Views on a page can edit the same data.

+**Works best in Chrome**
+Better support for other browsers is work-in-progress.

 ### Some highlights (when it's ready):